Skip to content

 }

-In our example, we set the validator right on the key in the Person type.
+In our example, we set the validator on the key in the Person type.
 We could also create a new type instead.

 ts